List of governors of Chhattisgarh

 The governor of Chhattisgarh is the nominal head of state of the Indian state of Chhattisgarh.
 The governor is appointed by the president of India.
 The official residence of the governor is Raj Bhavan.

 The position of the governor of Chhattisgarh came into existence following the creation of the state in November 2000 as a result of the bifurcation of Madhya Pradesh.
 The first governor to be appointed was Dinesh Nandan Sahay who served in office between 2000 and 2003.
-The current governor is Remen Deka who has been in office since 31 July 2024.
+The current governor is Ramen Deka who has been in office since 31 July 2024.
+A total of 10 governors has served in the state.